-Whether you’re looking for, or being asked, to partner with another brand, there are some key questions you need to answer before you agree to working with them.
+Whether you’re looking for, or being asked, to partner with another brand, there are some key questions you need to answer when finding the right partnership.
+Before you agree to work with them, you need to establish:

 By answering these questions, you receive invaluable insight into whether the partnership would be relevant and worthwhile for your brand to engage in.
 Using these principles, you can establish a stronger fit between your organisations and the values you both strive for.
 In our experience, many relationships, particularly between businesses and charities, can feel disjointed and one-sided.
 Like delivering a successful product to the market, in order to achieve this there needs to be a harmonious connection with your partner brand.
 This will ensure what you’re offering fits with their needs and wants.